phi-kit/Patrick/Pages/Nature/Plant/Liriope.md

 ### Manual Adjustment

-A dramatic fine art nature photograph of a single fuzzy black and yellow bumblebee getting nectar from a vibrant clump of purple Liriope flowers.
+A dramatic fine art ~~macro~~ nature photograph of a single fuzzy black and yellow bumblebee getting nectar from a vibrant clump of purple Liriope flowers.
 The scene is perfectly illuminated by a solitary sunbeam on a dark forest floor, creating strong chiaroscuro lighting.
-The bee and the glowing purple flowers are in tack-sharp detail, contrasted against the deep shadows.
-The ground is covered in brown autumn leaves, creating a moody and atmospheric scene with a shallow depth of field and a dark, out-of-focus background.
+The bee and the glowing purple flowers are in tack-sharp detail, contrasted against the deep shadows. ~~A large, pale yellow clump of pollen is visible on the bee's hind leg.~~ The ground is covered in brown autumn leaves, creating a moody and atmospheric scene with a shallow depth of field and a dark, out-of-focus background.

 ### Results